Authoritarianism: Competitive authoritarian regimes

 Another type of authoritarian regime is the competitive authoritarian regime, a type of civilian regime that arose in the post-Cold War era.
 In a competitive authoritarian regime, "formal democratic institutions exist and are widely viewed as the primary means of gaining power, but ... incumbents' abuse of the state places them at a significant advantage vis-à-vis their opponents."
-The term was coined by Steven Levitsky and Lucan A. Way in their 2010 book of the same name to discuss a type of hybrid regime that emerged during and after the Cold War.
+The term was coined by Steven Levitsky and Lucan A. Way in a 2002 Journal of Democracy article, and later expanded upon in their 2010 book of the same name, to discuss a type of hybrid regime that emerged during and after the Cold War.

 Competitive authoritarian regimes differ from fully authoritarian regimes in that elections are regularly held, the opposition can openly operate without a high risk of exile or imprisonment and "democratic procedures are sufficiently meaningful for opposition groups to take them seriously as arenas through which to contest for power."
-Competitive authoritarian regimes lack one or more of the three characteristics of democracies such as free elections (i.e. elections untainted by substantial fraud or voter intimidation); protection of civil liberties (i.e. the freedom of speech, press and association) and an even playing field (in terms of access to resources, the media and legal recourse).
+Competitive authoritarian regimes lack core democratic criteria: free elections, robust civil liberties, and a level playing field.